 Note: It’s wise to use Driver Talent to backup your drivers before proceeding the sound driver update.

-In addition to drivers update and drivers backup, Drive Talent offers other premium features, for example, drivers restore, drivers uninstall, system restore, drivers pre-download for another PC, PC Repair (e.g. no Wi-Fi, no sound etc.), hardware detection, VR support check and PC speed up, etc.
+In addition to drivers update and drivers backup, Drive Talent offers other premium features, for example, drivers restore, drivers uninstall, system restore, drivers pre-download for another PC, Audio Repair, hardware detection, Game Repair, etc..

 To fix the “No Audio Output Device is installed” error in Windows 10, you could also run the built-in Windows Audio Troubleshooter.
 To access the troubleshooter, here’s what you need to do.

 Step 1.
 Press Windows key + X to open the search box.

 Step 2.
 Type Troubleshooter in the search box and then press Enter.

 Step 5.
 Follow the instructions to complete the audio troubleshooting process.

 Note: The Audio Troubleshooter will detect the audio issues.
 When the search is finished, the audio issues will display.
 If you encounter the "Audio services not responding" error here, this post is for your reference: Top 4 Fixes for Audio Services Not Responding on Windows 10.